zenstackhq/zenstack-docs/docs/reference/runtime-api.md

 Use `withPolicy` to include enhancements of access policy (`@@allow` and `@@deny`) and field validation (`@length`, `@email`, etc.).

-Access policies and validation rules are processed by the `@zenstackhq/access-policy`, which transforms the attributes into objects that can be loaded at runtime, by default into `node_modules/.zenstack` folder. `withPolicy` function also loades from there by default.
+Access policies and validation rules are processed by the `@zenstackhq/access-policy`, which transforms the attributes into objects that can be loaded at runtime by default into `node_modules/.zenstack` folder. `withPolicy` function also loads from there by default.

-If your access policy rules use the `auth()` function, evaluating it requires access to current user's identity.
+If your access policy rules use the `auth()` function, evaluating it requires access to the current user's identity.
 You need to pass in a context object containing the user id.

 #### Signature